-- 3.1 As explained above the Company is a UK UCITS scheme within the meaning of the FCA Rules. - 3.2 Details of the Company, including its investment objective and policy are set out in Appendix 1.
-The Company may currently only invest in derivatives for Efficient Portfolio Management purposes.
-The Company may only use derivatives and forward transactions for investment purposes on the giving of 60 days' notice to Shareholders. - 3.3 Investment of the assets of the Company must comply with the COLL Sourcebook. - 3.4 The eligible securities markets and eligible derivatives markets on which the Company may invest are set out in Appendices 4 and 5.
+- 3.1 As explained above the Company is a NURS. - 3.2 Details of the Company, including its investment objective and policy are set out in Appendix 1.
+The Company may currently only invest in derivatives for Efficient Portfolio Management purposes. - 3.3 Investment of the assets of the Company must comply with the FCA Regulations. - 3.4 The eligible securities markets and eligible derivatives markets on which the Company may invest are set out in Appendix 4 and Appendix 5.
 A detailed statement of the general investment and borrowing restrictions in respect of the Company is set out in Appendix 2. - 3.5 Details of the Company, including its investment objective and policy are set out in Appendix 1.